Niranjan-J/parallel-conjugate-gradient-method/README.md

-# Parallel-Computing-Project
+# Parallel Conjugate Gradient Method
-Parallel implementation of an iterative algorithm for conjugate gradient method.
+Parallel implementation of an iterative algorithm for conjugate gradient method.\
+CS 359: Parallel Computing Project

 ## Notes about our implementation